Advancing Physiotherapy Practice MScStudy level: Postgraduate

-As well as providing opportunities to develop advanced clinical physiotherapy skills, the course aims to understanding of research- and evidence-based practice.
+As well as providing opportunities to develop advanced clinical physiotherapy skills, the course aims to enhance your understanding of research- and evidence-based practice.
 In addition, you will have the opportunity to develop your communication and leadership skills to a higher level.
-All of these skills are designed to allow graduates to move into higher positions within the field of physiotherapy and wider health and social care, research or education.
+This skills and knowledge development is designed to allow graduates to move into higher positions within the field of physiotherapy and wider health and social care, research or education.

 Where our graduates work

 Previous graduates have gained advanced clinical physiotherapy positions in the UK and in places as far afield as Japan, India, Pakistan, Thailand, the Middle East, Africa, Canada and the USA.
 Many graduates have progressed into teaching roles, while others have taken research positions or enrolled in doctoral studies.